ansimun/timy/README.md

 --stop
         Stops the active task
 --print
-        Prints a tabular overview of all tasks (previous month, current month, today) --filter PATTERN
+        Prints a tabular overview of all tasks (previous month, current month, today).
+(Default) --filter PATTERN
         Filters the printed tasks by the given pattern.